How to buy Bitcoin ETFs in Australia [2024]

 2. Fund your account

-Complete an application with your personal and financial details.
-Fund your account with a bank transfer, debit card or even Apple/Google Pay.
+Open an account by completing an application with your personal and financial details.
+Fund your account with a bank transfer, PayTo, debit card or even Apple/Google Pay.

-3. Search for Bitcoin ETFs
+3. Search for the ETF name

-4. Set your limit order and buy Bitcoin ETFs
+4. Set a market or limit order and buy the shares

-Buy on any trading day using a limit order to delay your purchase of the exchange-traded fund until it reaches your desired price.
+Buy on any trading day using a market order, or a limit order to delay your purchase of the asset until it reaches your desired price.
 You may wish to look into dollar cost averaging to spread out your risk, which smooths out buying at consistent intervals.

 Bitcoin ETFs can be purchased in regular hours, pre-market and after hours.
 Learn more about extended hours trading.